Manu’s Menu

 Extra Help from the Kitchen

 Watch the Bubbles – As the jam cooks, the bubbles become smaller, slower, and glossier.
-It’s a simple sign the mixture is nearly ready.
+It’s a simple sign that the mixture is nearly ready.

 Check the Set After Cooling – If the jam feels too soft the next day, reheat gently with a teaspoon of lemon juice to firm it up.